ghana-c/JSON-Schema-Validator/README.md

 NOTE: If you create class object without passing `true` or `false`, then by default it consider the value as `false`

-There are some predefined formats in JSON Formatter to format a value of key in input data as below:
+There are some predefined formats in JSON Schema Validator to format a value of key in input data as below:

 * `date` : `^\d{4}\-\d{2}\-\d{2}$` e.g. 2017-12-31
 * `numeric` : `^\d+$` e.g. 789456